 Are class pictures and yearbooks available?

-Fliers and instructions will be sent home during the school year with information and fees for school pictures.
-Usually, individual pictures are taken at school in October and arrive back prior to the winter holiday.
+Yes.
+Fliers with instructions about school picture will be sent home during the school year.
+School pictures are usually taken at school in October and arrive back prior to the winter holiday.
 Yearbook order forms are sent out in in late March.
 Yearbooks are distributed to students about two weeks prior to the end of the school year.

 How can I help in the school?

-The Wynantskill PTO is a very active parent volunteer group.
+The Wynantskill PTA is a very active parent volunteer group.
 Information can be found on their website.

 How should my child be dressed for school?